 - 1. A Program Acknowledgement Form, email FSA.Account@ventura.org or Benefits.ServiceRep@ventura.org for a form and, - 2.
-A Payroll Deduction Authorization / Cancellation Card (PAOF-837); this can be obtained from Representative email FSA.Account@ventura.org vour department's HR or or Benefits.ServiceRep@ventura.org to request the card.
+A Payroll Deduction Authorization / Cancellation Card (PAOF-837); this can be obtained from your department's HR Representative or email FSA.Account@ventura.org or Benefits.ServiceRep@ventura.org to request the card.
 This card must have a wet signature.